Six Ways to Reduce Server Response TimeUncategorized

 2. Go for a lightweight Content Management System

 If you’re using a Content Management System (CMS) like Magento or WordPress, then your website will accumulate bloat.
-You’re still at the risk even if you don’t use a CMS due to the content (images, videos, text, etc.).
+You’re still at risk even if you don’t use a CMS due to the content (images, videos, text, etc.).

 Stick to a lightweight template and use a webpage monitoring tool to correctly assess which plugin is slowing down your webpage and delete plugins that use up CPU resources.
 Hence, when it comes to lowering the Server Response Time, it is best to compress your images into smaller files.